isomerpages/mti-gea/pages/About the GEA.md

 ---
 title: About the GEA
-permalink: /aboutthegea
+permalink: /aboutthegea/
 description: ""
 ---
-The Green Economy Agreement will foster common rules and standards that promote trade and investment in green goods, services and technologies; develop interoperable policy frameworks to support the growth of new green growth sectors and capabilities; and catalyse technology development and cooperative projects in the emerging green economy.
+<p align = justify> The Green Economy Agreement will foster common rules and standards that promote trade and investment in green goods, services and technologies; develop interoperable policy frameworks to support the growth of new green growth sectors and capabilities; and catalyse technology development and cooperative projects in the emerging green economy.

-Examples of green growth areas that Singapore is keen to explore include, but are not limited to:
+<p align = justify> The GEA could comprise several modules, which may include:

-1. Green goods and services;
+1. Green Economy Principles
-2. Carbon trading and services;
+2. Trade and Investment
-3. Green finance;
-4. Low-carbon solutions, such as renewable energy, hydrogen, and carbon capture, utilization and storage (CCUS) technologies;
-5. The circular economy, such as valorisation and waste management and reduction; and
-6. Greening supply chains.
+3. Standards and Conformance
+4. Clean Energy, Decarbonisation, and Technology
+5. Green and Transition Finance
+6. Carbon Markets
+7. Green Skills and Capabilities
+8. Engagements & Partnerships